 Taste: Honey, Vanilla, Cream, Salted Caramel, Strawberry, Raspberry, Pepper and Spicy Oak.

-A very pleasant drinking experience full of bold flavours that you wouldn’t normally associate with the spirit of Ireland.
-Great stuff, though for me and somewhat surprisingly, the Single Grain is superior to the malt.
-If Teeling can maintain this level of quality at their new distillery, they will be one of the leading lights in the resurgence of the Irish scene for many years to come.
+It’s a very pleasant drinking experience full of bold flavours that you wouldn’t normally associate with the spirit of Ireland.
+Great stuff, though for me, and somewhat surprisingly, I think I preferred their Single Grain bottling.
+If Teeling can produce this level of quality at their new distillery, they will be leading the way in the resurgence of Irish Whiskey.